twr14152/c-network-automation-scripts/arista/httpClient/README.md

 ### 07/28/2025
 - Using shell script to bundle http_client scripts to push out to multiple devices
 - The script will push config then validate
-- The process of generating self-signed-certificates was manual per device
+- The process of generating self-signed-certificates was manually done per device.
+- Tried to automate but it was giving me fits on the common name so I'll revisit another time.

 ### config file - cmds1.txt
 ```